What Factors Affect Natural Gas Prices?

 • Amount of natural gas production

-Here are some of the main factors affecting natural gas prices, broken down.
+Here are some of the main factors affecting natural gas prices:

 Winter weather can have a huge effect on both commercial and residential demand, which has a direct relation to natural gas prices.
 Cold weather generally means higher prices as naturally, demand increases with the need to warm homes and businesses.
 But if unexpected cold weather occurs, prices can rise quickly because the supply may not be available to meet the sudden demand.
 More natural gas in storage facilities can help to ease these effects.